 Passing off a Bumble date to a friend

 A chicer form of cat fishing.
-You match with a guy on a dating app and as you guys start chatting you realize he would be perfect for a fellow single friend of yours instead of you, so you match them up instead.
+You match with a person on a dating app and as you guys start chatting you realize they would be perfect for a fellow single friend of yours instead of you.
+So you match them up instead.

 Sending a single emoji to someone

 Which dating faux-pas are you guilty of doing that you’d never admit to?
-Let us know your thoughts in the comments or tweet us at @ViewtheVibe.
+Tweet us at @ViewtheVibe.